mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <p>But the reality of poor connections is actually closer to home.
 <p>30% of the rural USA is closer to dial-up speeds than broadband speeds.
 <p>Yup, you read that right.
-While urban broadband users are on 3.1 megabytes per second, rural users are lucky to be achieve a mere 500 kilobytes per second in comparison.
+While urban broadband users are on 3.1 megabytes per second, rural users are lucky to achieve a mere 500 kilobytes per second in comparison.
 <p>Guess how long our average webpage from earlier will take to download on this kind of connection?
 Go on, guess.

 <aside class="comp-talk__note">